Apply for a Conference

 Vermont-based farmers, chefs, food producers, and others working in our local food system are eligible to apply - you do not have to be a member of the Vermont Fresh Network.
 The exception to these rules is that we do not exclude any VFN Partner Members - VFN Partner Members may apply from outside the state (farms & food producers within 30 miles of the Vermont border are eligible for partner membership).

 Applicants can get creative with what this information sharing looks like.
-Please remember that the event or project does need to include some component of raising funds to support the next round of scholarships.
+Please remember: the event or project does need to include some component of raising funds to support the next round of scholarships.
 Examples of possible events include holding special themed dinners, hosting networking events with an educational component, leading or hosting workshops, offering a menu special tied to a public education campaign, bringing in a special guest / speaker for a dinner, etc. Although the fundraising element needs to be present, the primary goal is to share information and make connections (in other words, we aren’t just choosing the project with the greatest potential monetary return . . . and we expect event hosts to recover all costs first, make donations second).

 We encourage applications from across the state.
 The network part of the Vermont Fresh Network is intended to connect people in every corner of the state, and we encourage all applicants to think about how the professional development and/or consumer education component can have the furthest reach.